oak-network/docs/docs/operations/bounty-program.md

 ## Next Steps

+1. **[Join the Waitlist](https://docs.google.com/forms/d/e/1FAIpQLSdawbdiDlZsGY0Lom7WM4M_SGNxQpl1fwO1WSf3eGeK5Hwizw/viewform)**: Express your interest in our invite-only program
-1. **Attend Devconnect 2025**: Meet us at the event (November 17th - 23rd) to discuss opportunities
+2. **Attend Devconnect 2025** (Optional): Meet us at the event (November 17th - 23rd) to discuss opportunities in person
-2. **Connect With Our Team**: Share your background, interests, and what you'd like to work on
+3. **Connect With Our Team**: Share your background, interests, and what you'd like to work on
-3. **Get Invited**: Selected developers will receive an invitation to join our program
+4. **Get Invited**: Selected developers will receive an invitation to join our program
-4. **Join the Program**: Access Discord and GitHub for structured support and collaboration
+5. **Join the Program**: Access Discord and GitHub for structured support and collaboration
-5. **Start Building**: Begin development with ongoing team support and constant discussions
+6. **Start Building**: Begin development with ongoing team support and constant discussions

 Ready to build the future of Creators?
-Let's connect at Devconnect and explore how we can work together!
+[Join our waitlist](https://docs.google.com/forms/d/e/1FAIpQLSdawbdiDlZsGY0Lom7WM4M_SGNxQpl1fwO1WSf3eGeK5Hwizw/viewform) or connect with us at Devconnect!

 ---